emmadunne/R-Basics/README.md

 #### 2.3 Stats!

-Next, we'll check out how to do some simple stats tests: t-test and ANOVA.
-For this, you'll need the script file _02_stats.R_.
+Next, we'll use the same script to check out how to do some simple stats tests: t-test and ANOVA.

 #### 2.4 Plotting

-Finally, we'll use the _03_plotting.R_ script to create two different kinds of plots for continuous data, a scatterplot and boxplots.
+Finally, we'll use the _02_plotting.R_ script to create two different kinds of plots for continuous data, a scatterplot and boxplots.

-#### 2.5 Further example to explore
+#### 2.5 Try it out for yourself

 Now it's over to you!
-Using functions from previous scripts, check out the dataset in _04_example.R_ and have a go at exploring these data, doing some simple stats tests and creating plots!
+Using functions from previous scripts, check out the dataset in _03_starwars.R_ and have a go at exploring these data, doing some simple stats tests and creating plots!

+## Part 3: Stepping things up a notch

+#### 3.1 Palmer penguins

+In the _04_penguins.R_ script, we'll explore the Palmer penguins dataset from the  [palmerpenguins](https://allisonhorst.github.io/palmerpenguins/) R package